Bree Newsome: 2015

 On June 27, 2015, she was arrested for taking down the Confederate battle flag that was displayed on the grounds of the South Carolina State House in direct action.
 Newsome, aged 30, while scaling the 30 ft pole, was hailed by policemen who told her to get down.
 She responded: "In the name of Jesus, this flag has to come down.
 You come against me with hatred and oppression and violence.
 I come against you in the name of God.
 This flag comes down today."
 As she lowered the flag and descended into the arms of awaiting policemen, she announced she was prepared to be arrested.
-Newsome and a man who police said was helping her, James Ian Tyson, were arrested.
-Onlookers applauded Newsome's efforts as she was being cuffed.
+Both Newsome and a man who police said was helping her, James Ian Tyson, were arrested.
+Onlookers applauded Newsome's efforts as she was handcuffed.
 As she was led away, she recited the 23rd Psalm from the Bible.
 The flag was raised again 45 minutes later.

 Both activists were charged with defacing monuments on capitol grounds, a misdemeanor punishable by a fine or a maximum jail sentence of three years, and taken to Richland County Jail.
 A judge set a $3,000 bond for each.

 Newsome's act of civil disobedience made international headlines and television news.
 By late afternoon, a crowdfunding campaign had raised over $60,000 for her bail.
 Filmmaker Michael Moore offered on Twitter to pay her bail and legal fees.
 Todd Rutherford, the minority leader of the state House of Representatives, offered to represent Newsome in court.
-NAACP chapter president Reverend Doctor William Barber II applauded Newsome's action, comparing it to those of Rosa Parks and other icons of the Civil Rights Movement.
+NAACP chapter president Reverend William Barber II applauded Newsome's action, comparing it to those of Rosa Parks and other icons of the Civil Rights Movement.
 Colette Gaiter, an associate professor of art and social change at the University of Delaware, whose writing was republished by Time magazine, called the act "a significant piece of socially engaged performance art".
 After her release, Newsome gave numerous magazine interviews and appeared on talk shows such as Democracy Now! and The Nightly Show with Larry Wilmore.
 She also appears in the award-winning 2015 documentary, Bars4justice.